-The SAP SDK for Android provides a number of security features that you should familiarize yourself with before you start developing your mobile application.
+The SAP BTP SDK for Android provides a number of security features that you should familiarize yourself with before you start developing your mobile application.

 This topic describes these features and provides some recommendations on how to use them to safeguard your app's data.